w3f/Grants-Program/applications/RubeusKeeper.md

 ### Team's experience

-Sergey Cymbal is an experienced executive, leader and visioner responsible for the most disruptive innovations initiatives across Oil/Gas, Utilities, and Telcos in Russia.
-Ex-member of Sochi Olympics HQ, responsible for digitalization, Smart grid evangelist.
+Sergey Cymbal is an experienced executive, leader and visioner responsible for the most disruptive innovations initiatives across Oil/Gas, Utilities, and Telcos.
+Ex-member of winter Olympics HQ, responsible for digitalization, Smart grid evangelist.
 Blockchain early follower, participates in several crypto initiatives.

 Dmitrii Putilov has over 17 years of experience leading the teams creating and maintaining high availability sites.
 His portfolio contains creation of the robee.io investment platform included in top500 in coinmarketcap.